aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-management/determine-version/_index.md

 ---
-title: "How to Get Project Version – Aspose Tasks Java Tutorial"
+title: "Retrieve Project Version Using Aspose.Tasks for Java"
-linktitle: "Determine Project Version with Aspose.Tasks"
+linktitle: "Determine Project Version with Aspose.Tasks for Java"
 second_title: "Aspose.Tasks Java API"
 description: "Learn how to get project version and retrieve last saved date from MS Project files using Aspose.Tasks for Java.
 Step‑by‑step guide with code examples."
 weight: 12